Aligning Leaders on Growth: How One Firm Chose Its Three Revenue Priorities

 Leadership teams often struggle to prioritize revenue initiatives.
 Many initiatives can look great on paper, and the number of uncertainties and contingencies involved can make it hard to know for sure which ones will have the greatest impact.
 Also, when executives feel like decisions are handed “down” to them rather than co-created, they disengage.

-Unison’s role was to transform a nest of competing ideas into three clear, credible bets the full team could champion.
+Unison’s role was to work with the leadership team to transform a nest of competing ideas into clear, credible bets the full team could champion.

 The Approach